Financial Aid Policies for Graduate Students

-Satisfactory Academic Progress Requirements (to be eligible for financial aid)
+Satisfactory Academic Progress Requirements (to be eligible for federal and state financial aid)

-In accordance with federal regulations all financial aid recipients are required to make satisfactory academic progress (SAP) towards their degree and be in good academic standing in order to remain eligible to receive financial aid.
-In other words, you must achieve a certain number of credits each year, successfully earn 67% of the courses you attempt, called “pace”, and a certain cumulative GPA each year.
+In accordance with federal regulations all financial aid recipients are required to make satisfactory academic progress (SAP) towards their degree and be in good academic standing in order to remain eligible to receive federal and state financial aid.
+In other words, you must achieve a certain number of credits each year, successfully earn 67% of the courses you attempt, called "pace", and a certain cumulative GPA each year.
 At the end of the spring term, we will review your academic transcript to make sure that you have achieved the required pace/cumulative GPA, appropriate number of credits, and are not on academic probation.
-If you do not make satisfactory academic progress then you will not be eligible to receive financial aid for the next school year until you are in good standing.
-All financial aid including federal student loans, federal PLUS loans, grants, scholarships, and work study are subject to meeting the minimum SAP standards set by the university.
+If you do not make satisfactory academic progress then you will not be eligible to receive federal or state financial aid for the next school year until you are in good standing.
+Federal financial aid includes, but is not limited to, federal Direct student loans, federal Direct Graduate PLUS loans, and work study are subject to meeting the minimum SAP standards set by the university.

 A student's academic progress is checked at the end of the spring term.
 The Financial Aid Office will mail a letter to each student who fails to maintain the minimum academic progress standards detailing their deficiencies and the steps for reinstating financial aid eligibility.
 Students who have lost their financial aid eligibility have the opportunity to appeal for reinstatement.